 Over the last few years, any pilot who has flown IFR has been bombarded with this abbreviation: CDFA.
-But what is CDFA exactly, and how does it work?
-For some, it’s a technique that is so ingrained that they don’t know any better, especially with PBN peeking around the corner: CDFA will become a wider used technique.
+CDFA is meant to improve overall efficiency and safety during an instrument approach.
+For some pilots, it’s a technique that is so ingrained that they don’t know any better, for others it can be confusing.
+With PBN peeking around the corner CDFA will become an even wider used technique.
+So what is CDFA exactly, and what is the point of it?

-Well, in here we will go exactly over what the point is, how to do it, and what the considerations and benefits are!
+Well, today we will go over exactly what the point is, how to fly CDFA, and what the considerations and benefits are!
 Strap in!

 - Precision vs Non-Precision Approaches